ptkarwowski/FEND-Neighbourhood-map/README.md

 2. npm start

-3. And then visit localhost:3000
+3. And then navigate to  localhost:3000

+You can check internet connetion in consol log message.
+If there is no conection, the message appear "Google Map error.
+There is no internet connetion"